cgeo/cgeo/README.md

 - Install an Eclipse distribution for your OS from http://eclipse.org/downloads/ (you may choose the Java developers distribution).
 - Start Eclipse, choose any directory as workspace.
 Close the welcome screen, if it appears.
 - After the workbench has started, select File | Import | Install | Install Software Items From File and select a locally downloaded copy of https://github.com/cgeo/c-geo-opensource/tree/master/main/project/eclipse%20installation/cgeo%20eclipse%20components.p2f.
 This way you can easily install all necessary plugins.
-- After forking the project you should import the two Eclipse projects in your workspace with File | Import | Projects from Git.
+- After forking the project you should import the Eclipse projects in your workspace with File | Import | Projects from Git.

 Build
 -----